eomii/rules_ll/docs/reference/outputs.md

 <pre><code>ll_artifact(<a href="#ll_artifact-ctx">ctx</a>, <a href="#ll_artifact-filename">filename</a>)</code></pre>
 Returns a string like "&lt;ctx.label.name&gt;/filename"

-We use this method to encapsulate intermediary build artifacts so that we don't get name clashes for files of the same name built by targets in the same build invocation.
+Encapsulates intermediary build artifacts to avoid name clashes for files of the same name built by targets in the same build invocation.

 `parameters`